-In addition to the basic metrics that substantiate the Institute's liquidity risk-taking process, a more extensive monitoring framework is implemented that involves a number of metrics to complete the measurement of the risk profile.
+In addition to the basic metrics that substantiate the Bank's liquidity risk-taking process, a more extensive monitoring framework is implemented that involves a number of metrics to complement the measurement of the risk profile.
 For example:

-• Use of the DB AG financing line (KWG 15): Deutsche Bank S.p.A. has existing financing facilities with Deutsche Bank AG that it can access both in normal times and in stress situations.
-The use and availability of these uncommitted lines (KWG 15) is subject to constant monitoring.

-• Daily negative change in demand deposits of the IPB division: monitoring of retail customers' demand deposit balances compared to the previous day.
-Demand deposits represent the Bank's main source of funding.
+- Use of the DB AG financing line (KWG 15): the parent company has existing financing facilities with Deutsche Bank AG that it can access both in normal times and in stress situations.
+The use and availability of these uncommitted lines (KWG 15) is subject to constant monitoring. - Daily negative change in demand deposits of the PB division: daily monitoring of retail customers' demand deposit balances compared to the previous day.
+Demand deposits represent the parent company's main source of funding.

-Each indicator reported above is subject to specific limits/thresholds, in accordance with the provisions of the Bank's Risk Appetite Framework (RAF), approved by the Risk Committee and the Supervisory Board of Deutsche Bank S.p.A., so as to promptly identify any signs of deterioration in the Bank's liquidity profile, both in the short and medium to long term, thus enabling the Bank to take appropriate countermeasures where necessary.
+Each indicator reported above is subject to specific limits/thresholds, in accordance with the provisions of the parent company's Risk Appetite Framework (RAF), approved by the Risk Committee and the Supervisory Board of Deutsche Bank S.p.A. so as to promptly identify any signs of deterioration in the parent company's liquidity profile, both in the short and medium to long term, thus enabling it to take appropriate countermeasures where necessary.
 The risk appetite is calibrated on a predefined basis and feeds the operational monitoring process by the relevant functions.